n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.ical.md

 # iCalendar

-The iCalendar node allows you to create event files that can be shared as an attachment.
+Use the iCalendar node to create event files that can be shared as an attachment.

 ## Basic Operations